eguvenc/o2/Mail/Docs/README.md

 ### Setting Email Preferences

-There are 17 different preferences available to tailor how your email messages are sent.

-You can either set them manually as described here, or automatically via preferences stored in your config file, described below:
+You can either set preferences manually as described here, or automatically via preferences stored in your config file, described below:

 Preferences are set by passing an array of preference values to the email initialize function.
 Here is an example of how you might set some preferences:

 ```
+<?php
 <?php
 /*
 |--------------------------------------------------------------------------